 Because we cannot test for all possible scenarios, our products may contain defects that are not detected until after they are shipped or installed.
 These defects could cause us to incur significant costs, divert the attention of our personnel from product development efforts and significantly affect our customer relations and business reputation.
-If we deliver solar module products with errors or defects, or if there is a perception that our products contain errors or defects, our credibility and the market acceptance and sales of our solar module products could be harmed.
+If we deliver solar module products with errors or defects, our feeters, our credibility and the market acceptance and sales of our solar module products could be harmed.
 For example, in one instance in 2008, the differences between the visual quality inspection standards of our customer and us prompted us to replace a batch of solar modules for that customer.
 In another instance, in 2009, customers raised concerns about the encapsulation quality of certain solar modules.
 Although these quality concerns did not affect the electrical output of the modules, we decided to replace the solar modules in question.
 We have studied the root causes of these quality issues and have implemented the necessary containment and corrective actions.
 However, the corrective actions and procedures that we took may turn out to be inadequate to prevent further incidents of the same problem or to protect against future errors or defects.
 As we continue to develop our internal solar cell manufacturing capabilities and expand into in-house solar ingot and solar wafer production, we may have problems standardizing product quality in these new areas of business.